oguyon/gric-cluster/benchmarks/RESULTS.md

 The 20000 samples are clustered in 100 clusters with 25145 distance computations (average: 1.257 dist computations per sample).
 Most samples are resolved with a single distance computation thanks to the slow-evolving input.

 The cluster radius has been adjusted to yield 100 clusters, but there is no simple direct relationship between distance in the 2D space and distance in this high-D (images) space.
 The 2D cluster-to-cluster distance matrix shows that the high-D distance saturates when the spots do not overlap.
-With increased the spot size (sigma) there is more overlap, and the clustering radius should be reduced to still yield the same number of clusters.
+With increased spot size (sigma) there is more overlap, and the clustering radius should be reduced to still yield the same number of clusters.
 Empirically, the following pairs of (sigma, rlim) values yield 100 clusters with this 2Dspiral pattern: (0.1 2560), (0.2 2370), (0.4 1450), (0.8 520), (1.0 350) and (1.2 250).